Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 The scope of this enable is per package or die scoped when a package contains multiple dies.
 To check if CLOS is enabled and get priority type, "core-power info" command can be used.
-For example to check the status of core-power feature on CPU 0, execute::
+For example to check the woke status of core-power feature on CPU 0, execute::

  # intel-speed-select -c 0 core-power info